PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-08 14:55:47
+Last updated: 2024-04-08 14:56:20
-Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin
+Random Quote: Shoot me and tomorrow those names are released.
+But save a bullet for yourself.
+Cause the system doesn't like heroes. - Miguel Angel Felix Gallardo